Zaid-Ajaj/Snowflaqe/README.md

  - Generating type-safe [Fable](https://fable.io/) or F# GraphQL client project in a single command.
 This project can be then referenced by your application and will be ready to go.
  - Supports GraphQL interfaces and unions
  - Resolves type name collisions when re-using types in a single query
- - Exact and automatic JSON deserialization built-in
+ - Generates a HTTP client with functions that correspond to the query or mutation names.
+These functions handle exact JSON deserialization for the returned data.

 ## Installation
 Install as a global dotnet CLI tool